VirtualBrainLab/vbl-docs/source/ephys_link/development.md

 which will continuously send `1` (followed by a new line symbol) through serial whenever the stop button is pressed.

-Both the WebSocket event and the serial method will stop all movement, remove all movement in the queue, ***and set all manipulators to be unwritable.***
+Both the Socket.IO event and the serial method will stop all movement, remove all movement in the queue, ***and set all manipulators to be non-writable.***
 Therefore, one must re-enable movement on the manipulators again before continuing.